Article

 Calculation of holiday entitlement is an area requiring particular attention in the light of recent legal developments (see Appendix A).

-Employees who have part year/TTO contracts which cover periods when they are not working, should receive an appropriate proportion of the paid leave entitlement for an employee working all year round – this includes all annual leave and public holidays - and they are entitled to the statutory minimum of 5.6 weeks’ holiday per year as set out in the Working Time Regulations or the pro-rata contractual entitlement, whichever is the greater.
+For holiday years beginning on or after 1 April 2024 employees who have part year/TTO contracts which cover periods when they are not working, should receive an appropriate proportion of the paid leave entitlement for an employee working all year round – this includes all annual leave and public holidays.
+For holiday years that began before April 2024, employees are entitled to the statutory minimum of 5.6 weeks’ holiday per year as set out in the Working Time Regulations or the pro-rata contractual entitlement, whichever is the greater.

 Calculations of holiday entitlement must meet equal pay considerations and must also comply with regulations covering PTWs and working time.
 Part year/TTO workers should receive no less favourable terms regarding holiday entitlement than full-time employees.